githubtraining/training-manual/script/README.md

 ### Remote Configuration

 To use these scripts, please follow these steps **first**:

-- [ ] Create an organization on your instance (if not using github.com) called `githubtraining` and clone the template repos there: caption-this, polygons, github-games (all included within the same release as the `training-manual` repository.)
+- [ ] Create an organization on your instance (if not using github.com) called `githubtraining` and import the template repos there: caption-this, polygons, github-games (all included within the same release as the `training-manual` repository).
+Ensure your newly created repos contain all the branches as were included in this release.
 - [ ] Create a separate org where you will house the disposable teaching repos
-- [ ] Give your user account(s) admin access to the org
+- [ ] Give your user account(s) admin access to the disposable repos org
-- [ ] Create a Personal Access Token for your user account
+- [ ] Create a [Personal Access Token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) for your user account
 - [ ] Decide whether you want to do 1:1 appointments.
-If not,say No when the question is asked or they can comment out those lines of code
+If not, comment out those lines of code
 - [ ] Set up a survey account and survey on SurveyGizmo, or comment out those lines of code

 ### Local Configuration